Authentication¶

 Dashboard¶

-After access is enabled, the API dashboard can be used to monitor usage, view active key prefixes, and generate a new key if needed:
+The API dashboard can be used to monitor usage, view active key prefixes, and generate a new key if needed: